 Pastoral Statement by U.S. Catholic Bishops on People with Disabilities

 Welcome and Justice for Persons with Disabilities

 Welcome!
-We are glad that you are interested in learning more about the Catholic faith.
-Perhaps a major life moment such as an engagement, marriage, or the arrival of a child has caused you to become interested in knowing more about the Catholic Church or Catholic belief and practice.
+We are glad you are interested in learning more about the Catholic faith.
+Perhaps a major life moment such as an engagement, marriage or the arrival of a child has caused you to become interested in knowing more about the Catholic Church or Catholic belief and practice.
 Maybe you want to learn about the process of becoming Catholic.
 Whatever has brought you here, we welcome you and hope that this information will provide answers to some of your questions or offer pathways to help you continue your inquiry.